vondacho/coursera-datascience-data-products/human_activity_monitoring/README.md

-## Description and Example of Using the App
+## Description of the App

 ### Dataset exploration

 In a first tab this app proposes a simple exploration through the HAR dataset provided by [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har).
 Users can select a member of the group of people engaged for the experimentation and one of the four captors used for the measures.
-The application presents a reactive 3d scatter plot using the Plotly library and a summary of the filtered data.
+The appl presents a reactive 3d scatter plot using the Plotly library and a summary of the filtered data.

 ### Activity prediction

 In a second tab this app proposes a simple prediction tool based on an model previously built and embedded into the deployment unit.
-The model is loaded at the start of the application.
+The model is loaded at the start of the app.
 Users can submit the simulated values of the captors and get a class of activity as a prediction result.

 This part is still under construction.
+The R code for the prediction can be found on GitHub at [https://github.com/vondacho/coursera-datascience-data-products/human_activity_monitoring/prediction.R](https://github.com/vondacho/coursera-datascience-data-products/human_activity_monitoring/prediction.R)